jellene4eva/hyde/_posts/2018-03-09-setting-up-github-pages.md

 Fork the theme and rename it to your *username*.github.io, then modify it as much as you like.

 ### Setting up _config.yml
-Some dependencies have been deprecated in Jekyll 3.0, so you'll have to make sure the `_config.yml` is working as it should.
+Some dependencies have been [deprecated in Jekyll 3.0](https://help.github.com/articles/updating-your-markdown-processor-to-kramdown/), so you'll have to make sure the `_config.yml` is working as it should.
 A good template/theme will allow you to change variables easily in 1 config file.

 it should look something like this:

 {% highlight yaml %}
     # Dependencies
-    markdown:         redcarpet
+    markdown:         kramdown
     highlighter:      rouge

     # Permalinks